Indhuja2007/Module1/README.md

 Thus, the program has been excecuted successfully.

-# Ex-2 Datatypes-Character Literal in Python
+# Ex-3:Datatypes-Character Literal in Python

 ## 🎯 Aim
 To write a Python program that prints the characters `'T'` and `'a'` using character literals.